afs202005277/WanaGame_Prolog/README.md

 - a marble can also move along one of three curves in the board, but it cannot be moved through or onto another marble.
 - if the moving marble exits the board, it will reappear in the other side of the line it is moving through.

-The possible non linear movements are depicted in the following image:
+The possible non linear movements (green, yellow and blue) are depicted in the following image:
 ![NonLinear](./curves.png)

 If, in the beggining of his turn, a player has a marble that cannot be moved, then he lost the game.